 Although some smaller facilities may not be subject to DFPS inspections, larger ones must be licensed.
 They are regularly inspected to be sure that state standards are being met.
 Among other things, these regulations require that an appropriate number of adult child-care providers are available to take care of the children.

-How To Avoid Child-Care Abuse
+How To Avoid Child-Care Dangers and Abuse

 Additional steps should be taken to ensure that your child is not the victim of intentional abuse.
 As opposed to neglect, while he or she is at the day-care facility.
 When you visit, check to see that the bathrooms do not contain areas where your child could be isolated. and find out how the facility handles toileting issues.